Cassandra: Homer

 Cassandra is mentioned in both the Iliad and the Odyssey.
 In the Iliad, she is named as the comeliest daughter of King Priam, and a "peer of golden Aphrodite."
 When her brother Hector was killed, she announced his death to the Trojan people so they could mourn and see his body as it was brought back into the city.

 In the Odyssey, Agamemnon's shade informs Odysseus of his death at the hands of his wife Clytemnestra; Cassandra was murdered as she stood next to him.

 Virgil

-As the Aeneid takes place after Cassandra's death, she is mentioned by multiple characters but does not appear herself.
-Cassandra is mentioned prophesizing the fall of Troy and Aeneas' journey to Italy.
-In one scene, when Trojan soldiers saw the Greeks had kidnapped Cassandra from Minerva's temple and bound her in chains, they attempted to free her, but were quickly defeated.
+As the Aeneid takes place after Cassandra's death, she is mentioned by several characters but does not appear herself.
+Cassandra is mentioned prophesying the fall of Troy and Aeneas' journey to Italy.
+In one scene, when Trojan soldiers saw the Greeks had kidnapped Cassandra from Minerva's temple and bound her in chains, they attempted to free her but were quickly defeated.
 Coroebus, who was in love with Cassandra, was the first to charge into battle.
-He died alongside Rhipeus, Dymas, and Hypanis.
+He died alongside Rhipeus, Dymas and Hypanis.